anmho/fabflix/README.md

     - Database.java, AppConfig.java, app.properties

     - #### Explain how Connection Pooling is utilized in the Fabflix code.
     - Create 2 connection pool for master and slave.
 Each one is a singleton.
-Connections are retrieved from the pool to save time.
+Connections are retrieved from the pool to save time during requests and allow concurrent requests.

     - #### Explain how Connection Pooling works with two backend SQL.
     - Create 2 connection pool for master and slave and use the appropriate instance when performing read/write queries.
+Replication allows the slave to be kept in sync with the master.
+All writes will go to the master since the synchronization is only one way.

 - # Master/Slave